 When you bake your tofu, you give it time to develop crispy edges and warm, pillowy insides.
 It’s simply the best.

 If you want to infuse your tofu with more flavor, I recommend adding sauce after it’s baked, rather than marinating it.
 Why?
 Water-logged tofu isn’t actually very good at absorbing flavor (something that I always suspected, which was confirmed by Deborah Madison, via Serious Eats).

-Bake tofu in the oven to crispy perfection, and then cook it in sauce, or drizzle sauce on top.
+So, bake your tofu in the oven to crispy perfection, then cook it in sauce, or drizzle sauce on top.
 This tofu is perfect for tossing into any recipe with Asian flavors, or any recipe that could benefit from some hearty vegetarian protein.
 It would be great in my Thai red curry or green curry.